 Introduction / History

-Ten million Somali live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.
+Several million Somali live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.
 They are one of the most homogenous people groups on the continent of Africa.
 Over two million live in Ethiopia, where they are known as the Western Somali.

 The Somali share a common language, adhere to a single faith, and share a cultural heritage that is an integral part of their nomadic lifestyle.
 Their name is derived from the words, "so maal," which literally mean, "Go milk a beast for yourself!"
 To the Somali, this is actually a rough expression of hospitality.

 Somali society is based on the nuclear family, which consists of a husband, wife, and children.
 A typical family owns a herd of sheep or goats and a few burden camels.
-Some may also own a herd of breeding and milking camels.
+Some may also own a herd of milking camels.
 The more camels a man has, the greater his prestige.